kohii/smoothcsv3/README.md

 # smoothcsv3

-SmoothCSV is a powerful CSV file editor.

-smoothcsv3 is the next generation of [SmoothCSV](https://github.com/kohii/smoothcsv) with a new UI, new features and new technologies.
+SmoothCSV 3 is the next generation of [SmoothCSV](https://github.com/kohii/smoothcsv) featuring a new UI, new features, and new technologies.

 ![SmoothCSV3](./screenshots/top.png)